 Why might a repeat Pap test be necessary?

 A repeat Pap test might be necessary if you had an infection at the time of the Pap test or if there were not enough cells collected during the Pap test.
-Since decreased levels of estrogen can lead to vaginal atrophy and also influence Pap test results, menopausal women might need to take estrogen before the repeat Pap test.
+Since decreased levels of estrogen can lead to vaginal atrophy (gradual decline in size and function) and also influence Pap test results, menopausal women might need to take estrogen before the repeat Pap test.

 If the results of the repeat Pap test are still abnormal, your health care provider might recommend that you have a colposcopy to further evaluate the problem.

 Colposcopy is a closer examination of the cervix and the walls of the vagina.
 During the examination, a speculum is inserted into the vagina (as done in a Pap test).
 A doctor looks through a magnifying instrument called a colposcope to detect cervical problems that cannot be seen by the eye alone.
 Acetic acid (vinegar) is often used on the cervix to help visualize abnormal cells.
 During the colposcopy, the colposcope remains outside the vagina.
 Biopsies (tissue samples) of the abnormal cervical area might be taken.
 Discomfort during this procedure is minimal.